 Scotland is a separate country from England.
 We have different laws in Scotland and although we all speak English, our accents are quite distinct.

 Although distances are small from east to west, our roads are often narrow and so travel takes longer than in countries with major highway systems.
+We drive on the left side of the road!!

 Here are answers to frequently asked questions about road trips and travels in Scotland:

-How long do you need for a Scotland road trip?
+How long do you need for a Scotland Road Trip?

-Is driving in the Scottish Highlands difficult?
+Is Driving in the Scottish Highlands Difficult?

-Most of the time though our advice is to just slow down, take your time, and don’t stress about a slow car or caravan (RV) ahead of you.
+Most of the time though our advice is to just slow down, take your time, and donโ€™t stress about a slow car or caravan (RV) ahead of you.

 Perhaps more important is starting your day with your petrol tank full.
 This way, when in rural areas, you are not wasting time looking around for where to refill.

-There are many wild deer herds in Scotland’s Highlands and often sheep graze on the roadsides.
+There are many wild deer herds in Scotlandโ€™s Highlands and sheep can graze on the roadsides.
 Be aware and look out for wildlife especially at dusk and in the hours of darkness.
-Ideally, don’t drive at night when you’re not familiar with the local routes.

-Is Scotland expensive to visit?
+Is Scotland Expensive to Visit?

-Costs in Scotland depend on how you travel around and where you stay.
-Edinburgh can be more expensive to visit than Glasgow, Dundee or Aberdeen.
+Costs in Scotland depend on how you travel around and where you stay.ย Edinburgh can be more expensive to visit than Glasgow, Dundee or Aberdeen.

-However, if you are flexible and stay a little out of major cities or smaller towns, you will find more affordable accommodation and eating options.
+However, if you are flexible and stay a little out of major cities or smaller towns, you will find more affordable accommodation and eating options.ย ย

-When Is The Best Month To Take A Scotland Road Trip
+What’s The Best Month To Take A Scotland Road Trip

-The best months for driving are in May/June as days are longer with daylight often until 11 pm and the weather is milder.
-Alternatively, September and early October are good options too.
-Avoid peak season July/August as school holidays and so buys.
-Also when more pesky midgies are around (bugs!).
+Alternatively, September and early October are good options too.ย Avoid peak season July/August as school holidays and so buys.
+Also this is when more pesky midgies are around (bugs!) especially on the west coast.

 Let’s be honest!
-This is Scotland and it can rain at any time.
-But don’t let this reality put you off, it’s part of why our scenery is so spectacular 🙂
+This is Scotland and it can rain at any time.ย But donโ€™t let this reality put you off, itโ€™s part of why our scenery is so spectacular ๐Ÿ™‚ย

 So you now have all you need to plan a once-in-a-lifetime Scotland Road Trip itinerary that takes you from cities to coastal towns, islands, and highlands.